 “Ramadan is family time, and Ramadan family commitment is necessary.” one Muslim mother said recently in discussion about plans for the upcoming blessed month.
 She described how her busy household was usually scattered in different places throughout the year, with school and extracurricular activities taking precedence.
 But in Ramadan, everyone gathered to at least eat Iftar together and sets a good example of Ramadan family commitment.

 While this may be true for some families, it is not for all.
 For many, there are scheduling conflicts.
 But hours on the job can be readjusted, classes can be rescheduled, and other activities can take a back seat.

 If even this is not possible, you can still make time, as impossible as that may seem.
-If you and your family can commit to a daily Ramadan ritual of 20 minutes or less, it will go far in strengthening not just personal faith, but family bonds as well.
+Ramadan family commitment is, if you and your family can commit to a daily Ramadan ritual of 20 minutes or less, it will go far in strengthening not just personal faith, but family bonds as well.
 Here are some ideas that offer ways to do that.

 1. Family Bedtime story